leafOfTree/vim-vue-plugin/README.md

 It loads multiple syntax and indent files for `.vue` and enables them to work together

-- Blocks (both `template/script/style` and custom blocks) with any syntax, including `pug, typescript, coffee, scss, sass, less, stylus, ...`.
-Syntax plugins need to be installed if not provided by vim
+- Blocks (both `template/script/style` and custom blocks) with any specified syntax, including `pug, typescript, coffee, scss, sass, less, stylus, ...`.
+Syntax plugins need to be installed if not provided by Vim
-- Attribute and keyword highlight
+- Attribute, directive, and keyword highlight
 - [emmet-vim][10] `html, javascript, css, ...` filetype detection
 - Context-based behavior, such as to get current tag or syntax, and set local options like `commentstring`
 - A built-in `foldexpr` foldmethod